bredeson/compressio/README.md

 ## Limitations
 The `bgzip` compression interface cannot read from (or write to) existing file streams, and in such cases `gzip` is used.
-If this behavior is not desired, please open the file stream directly via `compression.open()` using the file name.
+If this behavior is not desired, please open the file stream directly via `compressio.open()` using the file name.

 Writing to files on remote servers has not been tested.